nettrades/nettrades-platform/README.md

 npm start

-# This will launch the NETTRADES PLATFORM
+# This will launch the NETTRADES Sovereign AI PLATFORM

 ```

-Make the prefered selections when it prompts you.

 See the "Accessing Your Platform" section below to login.